unameit10000000/tweetor/README.md

 http://127.0.0.1:5500/remove_all
 ```
 ## DISCLAIMER
 Do not share your public domain (Akash uri) when using this example template!
-This is a basic example that is coded in one go and meant for experimental purposes only.
+This is a basic example that is coded hastily in one go and meant for experimental purposes only.
 The Author and Owner of this repository can not be held liable for any loss resulting from using this example code.
 Use at your own risk.